 Number of Internet User and Data Created Everyday (In Billion GB)

 Source: International Telecommunication Union & Knowledge Sourcing Intelligence Analysis

 The expected increase in the competition in the media & entertainment industry is anticipated to generate higher revenue generation opportunities for the managed data center service providers as these companies will strive to focus on core objectives while simultaneously outsourcing its data management requirement to the third-party service providers.
 Moreover, with the anticipated rise in the internet penetration – the investment in the development of data center infrastructure and the simultaneous rise in demand for managed services is projected to substantially escalate in the next five years.
 Thus, the managed service providers are also strategizing innovatively that will allow them to improve them their market position.
 For instance, in February 2020, Yotta Infrastructure introduced a launch offer for its managed data center services at a price that we were 40% cheaper than the prevalent market rates.
 Similarly, ESDS Software Solutions Pvt Limited – one of India’s leading managed data center services company announced the expansion of its office in Kolkatta, India in February 2020 to accelerate its growth plans.

 ABOUT THE AUTHOR

 Siddharth David is a Senior Market Research Analyst at Knowledge Sourcing Intelligence LLP.
-His expertise lies in offering predictive analysis and an all-inclusive outlook of different industry verticals from both the macro and micro point of view, with the special knack in market sizing and delivering key strategic insights.
-To read more articles by him, and for more information regarding multiple global markets, visit www.knowledge-sourcing.com.
+His expertise lies in offering predictive analysis and an all-inclusive outlook of different industry verticals from both the macro and micro point of view, with a special knack for market sizing and delivering key strategic insights.
+To read more articles by him, and for more information regarding multiple global markets, visit https://www.knowledge-sourcing.com.